akashdasgupta/Akashs_amazing_analysis_automation/README.md

 ![Latest Origin on self service](readme_images/self_service.png)

-* Download the "install.opx" file (on Github, click on file > click on "Raw" button > Save file.
-Note, Sometimes by default, it tries to save it as a .txt file, make sure the file is actuall of the extention .opx .
+* Download the "install.opx" file (on Github, click on file > click on "Raw" button > Save file (Cntrl+S).
+Note, sometimes by default, it tries to save it as a .txt file, make sure the file is actuall of the extention .opx .
 On Windows, remove the .txt from the end of the file and change save type to 'all files' if this happens.)
 * Open Origin
 * Open the folder with the install file, and drag and drop the file into origin: